-For more in-depth tools on how to effectively handle difficult individuals, download free excerpts of my publications (click on titles) “How to Communicate Effectively and Handle Difficult People” and “Communication Success with Four Personality Types.”
+For more in-depth tools on how to effectively handle difficult individuals, download free excerpts of my publications (click on titles) “How to Communicate Effectively and Handle Difficult People,” and “How to Successfully Handle Passive-Aggressive People.”

-On the other hand, if the individual clearly shows a pattern of passive aggressiveness, employ any combination of the following action steps as appropriate.
+On the other hand, if the individual has clearly shown a pattern of passive-aggressiveness, employ any combination of the following action steps as appropriate:

 2. Keep Your Distance Whenever Possible.

-In some ways, passive aggressives are more difficult to deal with than those who are openly hostile.
+In some ways, passive-aggressives are more difficult to deal with than those who are openly hostile.
 An openly aggressive person is direct in words and action, which makes him or her more predictable.
 A passive-aggressive, on the other hand, hides a knife behind a smile.
-He or she operates on a hidden script, and you never know when you might be disenfranchised by the passive aggressive’s covert machinations.
-When confronted about their behavior, the passive-aggressive will almost always deny responsibility.
+He or she operates on a hidden script, and you never know when you might be disenfranchised by his or her covert machinations.
+When confronted, the passive-aggressive will almost always deny responsibility.
 For these reasons, when you need to deal with someone who’s chronically passive-aggressive, be diplomatic and apply the tips from this article as you see fit.
 The rest of the time, keep a healthy distance.

 3. Don’t Try to Change Them.

-Some people try to change chronic passive-aggressive individuals through time-consuming dialogue about their behavior.
+Some people try to change chronically passive-aggressive individuals through time-consuming dialogue about their behavior.
 Such efforts are admirable, but often end in frustration and disappointment.
 As mentioned earlier, reasons for passive aggressiveness are complex and deep-seated.
-A passive-aggressive person changes only when he or she becomes more self-aware and matures.
+A passive-aggressive person changes only when he or she matures and becomes more self-aware.
 It’s not your job to change the person.
-The best way to deal with passive aggressives is to focus not on changing their attitude and behavior, but rather how you can solidly take charge of your own.
+The best way to deal with passive-aggressives is to focus not on changing their attitude and behavior, but rather solidly taking charge of your own.

 It’s understandable to be upset when you’re on the receiving end of passive-aggressive behavior.
-There may be an urge to "strike back" overtly by arguing and using pointed language, or worse yet, become passive-aggressive yourself.
-Neither approach is helpful, as the passive-aggressive will likely respond to your overt accusations with denial and victimhood, and to any passive aggressiveness on your part with even more covert hostility.
+There may be an urge to "strike back" overtly by arguing and using pointed language, or worse yet, by becoming passive-aggressive yourself.
+Neither approach is helpful, as the passive-aggressive will likely respond to your overt accusations with denial and claims of victimhood, and to any passive-aggressiveness on your part with even more covert hostility.
 All the while, you’re suffering because you have allowed this instigator to take away your equanimity.
 Don’t give someone the power to turn you into the type of person you don’t like to be.